nkchenjx/jcfit/Readme.txt

 An example can be found at:
 Juvinch R. Vicente, Ali Rafiei Miandashti, Kurt Sy Piecco, Joseph R. Pyle, Martin E. Kordesch, Jixin Chen*, Single-Particle Organolead Halide Perovskite Photoluminescence as a Probe for Surface Reaction Kinetics.
 ACS Applied Matierals & Interfaces, 2019, 11(19), 18034-18043.

+3. in folder Fit_LM
+    run fit_LM_test.m   or
+        fit_LM_num_test.m
+This is a reproduced Levenberg–Marquardt algorithm with literature citation given in the code. where fit_LM_test need provide analytical solution for the Jacobian matrix and fit_LM_num does not.
+Fit_LM_num will automatically calculate the gradient numerically for any given function.

 by Jixin Chen @ Ohio University 2021